 Page 222.
-Add to point 6 of the Note Advantages of Trademark Registration on the Principal Register.
+Add the following case excerpt after No. 6 of the Note: Advantages of Trademark Registration on the Principal Register:

 In SoClean, Inc. v.
 Sunset Healthcare Solutions, Inc., 52 F.4th 1363 (Fed.
 Cir.
 2022), an action concerning the registered trade dress of replacement filters for a medical sanitizing device, the Court of Appeals for the Federal Circuit rejected defendant-appellant's argument that the district court should have declined to apply the presumption of validity attaching to a registration: